In the News

 While 16-year-old Amy Myer’s campaign for president of her class at Cherry Hill East High School in New Jersey is well underway, it was only last Friday that her quest became national news.

-, Amy’s father pointed out several glaring errors Rep. Michele Bachmann of Minnesota made during recent speeches.
+According to Yahoo News, Amy’s father pointed out several glaring errors Rep. Michele Bachmann of Minnesota made during recent speeches.
 In March, she spoke in Manchester, N.H.: “You’re the state where the shot was heard around the world.”
 (Er, that was Massachusetts, Representative Bachmann!)

 This gaff and several others were unforgivable to Amy, who views Bachmann as a representative not just of Minnesota, but of American women as a group.
 You see, throughout her campaign for class president, Amy has had to put up with the chauvinistic jeers of her male peers, who have ridiculed her political ambitions.

 We applaud Amy for standing up for herself and girls and women everywhere.
 And we’ve gotta say…wowzer, can this girl write a letter!
-Read the full text below, courtesy of Yahoo News
+Read the full text below, courtesy of Yahoo News.

 My name is Amy Myers.
 I am a Cherry Hill, New Jersey sophomore attending Cherry Hill High School East.
 As a typical high school student, I have found quite a few of your statements regarding The Constitution of the United States, the quality of public school education and general U.S. civics matters to be factually incorrect, inaccurately applied or grossly distorted.
 The frequency and scope of these comments prompted me to write this letter.